junghyey/grinnell-elephant/written_reports/milestone-2-report.md

 1. We were debating whether we should use lab Mac or pursue other options such as Kotlin or other programming languages. </br> However, we decided to go with the Mac option so that we can use Xcode and Swfit which is native to the Mac.
 2. We decided to pursue funding from Catalyst program and discussed with the Professor and Catalyst mentors.
 3. We finalized the budget for the funding requesting for Catalyst program.
+4. We set up Trello and wrote foundational tasks for sprint 1.

 ### Programming Language & Tool
 We will be using Swift for programming language along with the extension of Swift called WidgetKit. </br>